-Owning a dog can help an individual stay fit and active.
-Compared to non-dog owners, those with a dog get around 2 hours of moderate exercise a week just by walking them.
-This leads to a physically active lifestyle that can help with weight loss and improve heart health.
+Owning a dog can help you stay fit and active.
+Compared to non-dog owners, people with a dog get around 2 hours of moderate exercise a week just by walking them.
+Having a Lab encourages their owners to lead a physically active lifestyle that can help with weight loss and improve heart health.
 Aside from the physical benefits, dogs can also aid in improving mental health.

 You can choose between many dog breeds.
 If you want an easy-going pet that can help you stay active, a Labrador Retriever could be the right choice for you.
-Labs are active dogs that seek for attention all the time, forcing you to spend more time with your pet instead of slacking off.
+Labs are active dogs that seek attention, forcing you to spend more time with your pet instead of slacking off.

 Before you get a Labrador Retriever, do research first.
 Get to know the breed well enough and arm yourself with the necessary knowledge for raising an active furry friend.

 Despite some Labradors looking sad, they are the best choice if you’re looking for assistance and companionship.

 A Labrador Retriever is a working dog, and by extension, an excellent pet.
 Being America’s most popular dog breed, Labradors are easy-going and suitable as family pets, especially if you have small children.